 If you are injured, it is very important that you protect your rights.
-This begins from the moment the accident happens – at the scene as well as in the days immediately following.
+This begins from the moment the collision occurs – at the scene as well as in the days immediately following.
 If you are injured, you should always consult with a personal injury attorney before you deal with an insurance adjuster.

-Note: the following is general information about accidents and personal Injury claims and should not be construed as legal advice.
-Please call me to discuss your particular legal rights.
+Note: the following is general information about auto collisions and personal Injury claims and should not be construed as legal advice.
+Please call me for a free consultation to discuss your particular legal rights

 Call 911 immediately and follow the instructions from emergency personnel.
 Do not comment to others about the collision.
 Do not make any apologies.
 Let the proper authorities complete their investigation.

-Always call law enforcement if you are in a motor vehicle accident, even if the other driver discourages it.
-You should always have law enforcement investigate a collision; insurance companies may deny your claim if law enforcement does not investigate the accident and make a report.
+Always call law enforcement if you are in a motor vehicle collision, even if the other driver discourages it.
+You should always have law enforcement investigate a collision; insurance companies may deny your claim if law enforcement does not investigate the incident and make a report.

 Police will investigate the scene, check for injuries, take statements from all parties, interview witnesses, and complete an accident report.
 Insurance companies use accident reports to determine fault.
 Give a statement to the police officer when asked.

 Witnesses often will not wait for police to arrive.
 Try to get the names and phone numbers of any witnesses before they leave so you can give their information to the police.
 The at-fault driver may change his or her story once insurance companies get involved.
-Independent witnesses are the best source of evidence in determining how an accident occurred.
+Independent witnesses are the best source of evidence in determining how a collision occurred.

 Take photos of any property damage.
-If possible, take photographs of the accident scene (police officers typically will not).
-Photos of the scene can help preserve details of the accident that may be disputed later by insurance adjusters.
+If possible, take photographs of the scene (police officers typically will not).
+Photos can help preserve details that may be disputed later by insurance adjusters.
 Use your mobile phone if it has a camera.
 Photograph your injuries, if they are visible, to prevent insurance companies from disputing the nature and extent of your injuries.

 Seek Medical Treatment